 In any case, the illustration is ugly for a number of reasons, not the least of which is a startling lack of grace.

 2. Neo Analogies

-Matrix 4 will apparently be titled Resurrections, which is probably enough to send pastors around the world salivating at the prospect of a fresh round of Neo-oriented sermons.
-Morpheus’ old red pill, blue pill dilemma made for understandably tempting sermon illustration fodder in the late ’90s, but there are a lot of reasons to rethink them now.
+Matrix 4 was appropriately titled Resurrections, which probably had pastors around the world salivating at the prospect of a fresh round of Neo-oriented sermons.
+That didn’t necessarily happen, but Morpheus’ old red pill, blue pill dilemma made for understandably tempting sermon fodder v the early ’00s.
+There are a lot of reasons to rethink them now.
 For one thing, Neo’s unique abilities mostly manifested as being able to shoot guns really well, which may give the wrong impression in church.
 More importantly, the whole “red pill” thing has been subsumed by radical groups with deeply bad ideology.
 Not really the idea you wanna communicate.